National-Education-Union/mats/README.md

 ## Gender Pay Pay
-All the information on the disparity between men's and women's earnings is taken from the government's [Gender pay gap service](https://gender-pay-gap.service.gov.uk/).
+All the information on the disparity between men and women's earnings is taken from the government's [Gender pay gap service](https://gender-pay-gap.service.gov.uk/).

 ## Teachers' Pay